JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 ![IMAGE - go pointers - IMAGE](../../../../docs/pics/go-pointers.jpg)

-###P POINTER USES
+### POINTER USES

 Cool uses for pointers are,

 * Allocate space for a variable.
-* Pass by reference to a function to change parameters value outside function.
+* Pass by "reference" to a function to change parameters value outside function.

 Another example,